giant-pandada/SIB-ACS/README.md

 ## Test
 Preparation 1:
-Set the sampling rate and dataset for the test in the eval.py.
+Set the sampling rate(any sampling rate between [0.1,0.5]) and dataset for the test in the eval.py.

 Preparation 2:
 Place the test dataset into the `./dataset/test/` folder and Place the pretrained models into the `./results/10/models/` folder.